shaik1002/biggitlabbomb/doc/development/ai_features/index.md

 **IMPORTANT:** Cleaning up the feature flag in AI Gateway will immediately distribute the change to all GitLab instances, including GitLab.com, Self-managed GitLab, and Dedicated.

-**Technical details:**

-- When `push_feature_flag` runs on an enabled feature flag, the name of the flag is cached in the current context, which is later attached to the `x-gitlab-enabled-feature-flags` HTTP header when `GitLab-Sidekiq/Rails` sends requests to AI Gateway.
+Technical details: When `push_feature_flag` runs on an enabled feature flag, the name of flag is cached in the current context, which is later attached to `x-gitlab-enabled-feature-flags` HTTP header when GitLab-Sidekiq/Rails requests to AI Gateway.
-- When frontend clients (for example, VS Code Extension or LSP) request a [User JWT](../cloud_connector/architecture.md#ai-gateway) (UJWT) for direct AI Gateway communication, GitLab returns:

-  - Public headers (including `x-gitlab-enabled-feature-flags`).
-  - The generated UJWT (1-hour expiration).

-Frontend clients must regenerate UJWT upon expiration.
-Backend changes such as feature flag updates through [ChatOps](../feature_flags/controls.md) render the header values to become stale.
-These header values are refreshed at the next UJWT generation.

-Similarly, we also have [`push_frontend_feature_flag`](../feature_flags/index.md) to push feature flags to frontend.
+As a simialr concept, we also have [`push_frontend_feature_flag`](../feature_flags/index.md) to push feature flags to frontend.

 ### GraphQL API